monaya37/Forum-Discussions-Categorization/README.md

 ## 3. Tokenization and Embedding

-After preprocessing the text, we used a **tokenizer** to tokenize the discussions, breaking the text into individual words (or tokens).
+After preprocessing the text, we used a **tokenizer** to tokenize the discussions.

 For the word embeddings, we experimented with three pretrained embeddings:
 1. **FastText**